On the dimension of the Fomin-Kirillov algebra and related algebras: Hypothetical elements

 \section{Hypothetical elements}

 In this section, we use the results in Section~\ref{sec:reduction}, to show in Theorem~\ref{thm:main-hypo} how nonzero left or right hypothetical elements (cf.~Definition~\ref{def:hypo}) in type $\mathsf{A}$ can be lifted to nonzero integrals in $\EuScript{B}_W$ under the assumption that $\EuScript{B}_W$ is finite dimensional.
-As a consequence of this, we can derive Theorem~\ref{thm:subalgebra} which corresponds to Theorem~\ref{thm:main-intro} in the introduction.
+As a consequence of this, we can derive Theorem~\ref{thm:subalgebra} and Theorem~\ref{thm:hypo-antipode} where the latter treats the invariance of hypothetical elements under the antipode.

 \begin{defn} Let $P\in\EuScript{B}_W$ be such that $(P)\constantoverleftarrow{D_\beta}=0$ for all $\beta\in\Delta$.

 \begin{itemize} \item We say that $P$ is a left hypothetical element if $x_\alpha P=0$ for all $\alpha\in R^+\setminus\Delta$.
 We say that $P$ is a nonzero left hypothetical element if $P$ is nonzero and if $P$ is a left hypothetical element. \item We say that $P$ is a right hypothetical element if $Px_\alpha=0$ for all $\alpha\in R^+\setminus\Delta$.
 We say that $P$ is a nonzero right hypothetical element if $P$ is nonzero and if $P$ is a right hypothetical element. \item We say that $P$ is a hypothetical element if $P$ is a left and right hypothetical element.
 We say that $P$ is a nonzero hypothetical element if $P$ is nonzero and if $P$ is a hypothetical element. \end{itemize}